wheelos-tools/whl-deploy/README.md

 # whl_deploy

-`whl_deploy` is a powerful tool designed to significantly simplify the complex process of setting up and deploying Apollo.
-It automates host environment prerequisites and streamlines the import/export of essential Apollo resources, ensuring a highly efficient, consistent, and seamless deployment experience.
+`whl_deploy` is a powerful tool **designed specifically for Apollo deployment**, aiming to significantly simplify the setup of Apollo environments and the import/export of resources.
+By automating key steps, `whl_deploy` ensures an efficient, consistent, and seamless Apollo deployment experience.

 ## ✨ Key Features

-`whl_deploy` provides the following core functionalities, covering the entire Apollo deployment lifecycle:
+`whl_deploy` provides three core functionalities, covering the essential aspects of the Apollo deployment lifecycle:

-1.  **Automated Host Environment Setup**:
-    *   Automatically installs and configures Docker and the NVIDIA Container Toolkit.
-    *   Applies necessary system-level optimizations and configurations to provide an optimal environment for Apollo.
+1.  **Automated Environment Setup**: Installs and configures Docker, NVIDIA Container Toolkit, and optimizes the system, providing an ideal environment for Apollo.
-2.  **Apollo Resource Import & Deployment**:
-    *   One-command import and deployment of all critical Apollo components, including:
-        *   Core Container Images (Docker Image)
-        *   Apollo Source Code
-        *   AI Models
-        *   High-Definition Maps
-        *   Compiled Cache files
-    *   Drastically reduces Apollo's initial setup and startup time.
+2.  **Apollo Resource Import**: Unified import of core Apollo components, including Docker images, source code, AI models, high-definition maps, and compiled caches, drastically reducing initial setup and startup times.
-3.  **Resource Package Export & Distribution (Helper)**:
-    *   Offers a convenient function to package pre-configured or downloaded Apollo resources (e.g., source code, models, cache) into reusable bundles.
+3.  **Resource Packaging & Distribution**: Packages pre-configured or downloaded Apollo resources into reusable bundles, facilitating rapid deployment across multiple machines, especially useful in offline environments.
-    *   These resource packages are ideal for quick and consistent deployments across multiple machines (as input for Step 2), especially useful in offline environments or for large-scale deployments.

 ## 🚀 Quick Start

-This section guides you on how to quickly install and use `whl_deploy`.
+This section guides you on how to quickly install and use `whl_deploy`, focusing on the most common end-to-end deployment flow.

 ### 1. Installation

-To support the latest PEP 660 (editable installs), ensure your `setuptools` and `pip` versions are up-to-date before installation:
+To ensure compatibility, please upgrade your `setuptools` and `pip` first:

 ```bash
 # Highly Recommended: Upgrade setuptools and pip first